DHTMLX/docs-todolist/docs/api/rest_api/routes/Post_routes/Post_clone.md

 ### Description

-@short:Creates a copy of a task and returns a json object with the client task ID and duplicated task ID of the server
+@short: Creates a copy of a task and returns a json object with the client task ID and duplicated task ID of the server

 The route handles the POST request made to the **'/clone'** path.